paolobasso99/mediabox/readme.md

 3. Create a dns record for every subdomain listed below
 4. You need to setup [jwilder/nginx-proxy](https://github.com/jwilder/nginx-proxy) and [jrcs/letsencrypt-nginx-proxy-companion](https://github.com/jrcs/letsencrypt-nginx-proxy-companion) in orther to reverse proxy the containers
 5. Connect `nginx-proxy` to the `mediabox-proxy` network.

+### RClone
+* To setup rclone type `rclone config` and follow the [docs](https://rclone.org/docs/). **DO NOT** use the same `rclone.conf` for  mediabox-rclone docker container and for other purposes because mediabox-rclone need to change the ownership of that file to root, copy your `rclone.conf` to another folder and use that one.
+* You may mount a cloud storage to `MOUNT_PATH`

 ## Run
 1. run `docker-compose up -d` in the path of `docker-compose.yml` to run the configuration